Disability Benefits for Musculoskeletal Disorders

 Disability Action Advocates serves to help Americans just like you to fight for the benefits that they deserve.
-Filing for disability is not an easy process, but with a Reno Social Security Disability attorney by your side, you have the best possible chance of obtaining SSD benefits.
+Filing for disability is not an easy process, but with a Reno Social Security Disability representative by your side, you have the best possible chance of obtaining SSD benefits.
 Call now at (888) 401-3920 to get started!

 Overview of Common Musculoskeletal Disorders

 Carpal tunnel syndrome occurs when the median nerve in your wrist becomes compressed due to swelling or inflammation of the surrounding tendons or muscles.
 The median nerve is found inside the carpal tunnel, which provides some protection; however, when the wrist or hand becomes strained due to repetitive motion or excessive stress, the carpal tunnel could be compressed and place pressure on the median nerve.